tristantudorof/capstone_project/README.md

 The average active user walked ~10,000 steps and burned ~2,000 calories.

-"Very active" users exceeded 10k steps but represented a small portion of the dataset.
+"Very active" users exceeded 12k steps but represented a small portion of the dataset.

 <img width="694" height="480" alt="Screenshot 2025-11-23 at 12 46 04 AM" src="https://github.com/user-attachments/assets/5082903c-5015-4bc0-8e73-8bbcfb2f3ebd" />

-we can see the average active person walked around 10k steps and burned 2k calories
+We can see the average active person walked around 10k steps and burned 2k calories.

-while the very active people were over 10k steps but were not the majority of users.
+While the very active people were over 12k steps but were not the majority of users.

 # 2. Average Steps by Day